apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Determines how the Service is exposed.
 Valid options are <code>ClusterIP</code>, <code>NodePort</code>, and <code>LoadBalancer</code>.</p>
 <ul>
-<li><code>ClusterIP</code> allocates a cluster-internal IP address for load-balancing to endpoints.
+<li><code>ClusterIP</code> allocates a Cluster-internal IP address for load-balancing to endpoints.
 Endpoints are determined by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects.</li>
-<li><code>NodePort</code> builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the clusterIP.</li>
+<li><code>NodePort</code> builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the ClusterIP.</li>
 <li><code>LoadBalancer</code> builds on NodePort and creates an external load-balancer (if supported in the current cloud)
-which routes to the same endpoints as the clusterIP.</li>
+which routes to the same endpoints as the ClusterIP.</li>
 </ul>
 <p>Note: although K8s Service type allows the &lsquo;ExternalName&rsquo; type, it is not a valid option for ClusterComponentService.</p>
 <p>For more info, see: